Short Description

 A graph is not yet presented for this indicator as only a single datapoint is available for both seagrass beds and horse mussel reefs up to the year 2016.

 Habitat suitability models and information on activities that will cause irreversible loss of the habitat were spatially overlaid to predict area of potential habitat loss for seagrass beds and horse mussel reefs up to 2016.
-These habitats were chosen as they are both are very fragile and vulnerable to pressures from human activities.
+These habitats were chosen as they are both very fragile and vulnerable to pressures from human activities.
 They are also an important food source, refuge, and nursery ground for many species.
 It is important to note that the outputs from the habitat suitability models show ‘potential’ habitat.
 This may differ from the ‘realised’ (occupied) habitat.

 While the currently available data predate the 25 Year Environment Plan, they provide the most recently available assessment of the condition of benthic habitats.
 They enable a better understanding of a baseline from which to measure progress towards the goals of the 25 Year Environment Plan when the indicator is next updated.